Neurological Testing and Treatments

 - Biopsies: We perform biopsies (the removal of a small sample of tissue for testing) of skin muscle, and nerves.

 Following diagnosis, our Department offers a range of treatment options, including medications (topical, oral, and intravenous), device-based therapies (such as deep brain stimulation), surgeries (such as procedures to remove tumors), physical therapy, and rehabilitation.
 This range of therapies treats conditions that include the following:

-- Multiple Sclerosis Treatments: The Corinne Goldsmith Dickinson Center for Multiple Sclerosis provides state-of-the art treatment strategies for patients with multiple sclerosis as well as those with less common demyelinating disorders including neuromyelitis optica.
-The comprehensive approach to treatment typically includes both a Disease Modifying Therapy (DMT) aimed at preventing relapse and progression of the disease as well as a treatment plan targeted at decreasing the symptoms that a patient may have.
-Disease Modifying Therapies for multiple sclerosis are currently available in injection, intravenous and oral forms.
-Symptomatic treatment plans are tailored to each patient’s needs and may include referral to specialists such as urologists, physiatrists and psychiatrists, oral medications, botulinum toxin and emotional, cognitive, physical and occupational therapies.
+- Multiple sclerosis treatments: The Corinne Goldsmith Dickinson Center for Multiple Sclerosis provides state-of-the art treatment strategies for patients with multiple sclerosis as well as those with less common demyelinating disorders including neuromyelitis optica.
+The comprehensive approach to treatment typically includes both a disease modifying therapy aimed at preventing relapse and progression of the disease as well as a treatment plan targeted at decreasing the symptoms that a patient may have.
+Disease modifying therapies for multiple sclerosis are currently available in injection, intravenous and oral forms.
+Symptomatic treatment plans are tailored to each patient’s needs and may include referral to specialists such as urologists, physiatrists and psychiatrists; oral medications; botulinum toxin; and emotional, cognitive, physical and occupational therapies.

-- Neuromuscular Disease Treatments: Our Department offers a range of neuromuscular treatments such as topical and oral medications, botulinum toxin injections, and rehabilitation for conditions that include Neuropothy, ALS, Myopathy, and Myasthenia Gravis.
+- Neuromuscular tisease treatments: Our Department offers a range of neuromuscular treatments such as topical and oral medications, botulinum toxin injections, and rehabilitation for conditions that include neuropathy, ALS, myopathy, and myasthenia gravis.

 - Cognitive disorder treatments: Our Department’s Center for Cognitive Health provides a range of therapies that include medications, cognitive rehabilitation, and counseling.